Last Updated: June 1, 2023

 “Tulip APIs” means Tulip’s proprietary application programming interfaces.

-“Tulip Knowledge Center” means the Tulip online portal made available by Tulip to its customers at https://support.tulip.co/en/&n...; as may be updated by Tulip from time to time.
+“Tulip Knowledge Base” means the Tulip online portal made available by Tulip to its customers at https://support.tulip.co/ as may be updated by Tulip from time to time.

 “Tulip OS” means the object code version of Tulip’s proprietary software that is referred to as Tulip OS and is embedded in Tulip Hardware as the operating system for Tulip Hardware.

-“Tulip Platform” means Tulip’s proprietary Frontline Operations software service.
+“Tulip Platform” means Tulip’s proprietary Frontline Operations software service and the Tulip Content running on such platform.
 Tulip provides the Tulip Platform on a software as a service basis over the Internet as hosted by Tulip or its third party hosting provider.
 The Tulip Platform is accessible by Customer’s Admin Users through a web interface over the Internet.

-“Tulip Player” means the object code version of Tulip’s proprietary software product referred to as Tulip Player, including all Updates provided by Tulip to Customer, which runs on Supported Operator Facing Devices.
+“Tulip Player” means the object code version of Tulip’s proprietary software product referred to as Tulip Player, including all Updates, provided by Tulip to Customer, which runs on Interfaces.

 “Tulip Products” means Tulip Hardware and Tulip Software.